idafchev/idafchev.github.io/_posts/2017-04-13-crypto_part1.md

 4. The digraphs cj, fq, gx, hx, jf, jq, jx, jz, qb, qc, qj, qk, qx, qz, sx, vf, vj, vq, vx, wx, xj, zx never occur in english words
 5. Punctuation makes up to 2%-3% of the text (for short messages up to 10%).
 6. Has at least one vowel (every word should have at least one vowel)
-8. Around 80%-90% or more of the text should be made up of english letters
+7. Around 80%-90% or more of the text should be made up of letters

-I found the digraphs using the following script and [this](https://github.com/dwyl/english-words/blob/master/words.txt) dictionary which contains 355k english words.
+I found the digraphs using the following script and [this dictionary](https://github.com/dwyl/english-words/blob/master/words.txt) which contains 355k english words.
 ```python
 import string, itertools